Economy of Thrissur

-The economy of Thrissur is centered on the City of Thrissur and extends across the larger Thrissur metropolitan area.
+The economy of Thrissur is centered on the City of Thrissur and extends across the larger Thrissur metropolitan area in Kerala, India.
 Thrissur ranks 24th among most-populous urban agglomeration areas by gross domestic product (GDP), with a total GDP of ₹1,059.57 billion (US$13.48 billion) and an adjusted GDP (PPP) of US$51.31 billion.
 The city plays a significant role in Kerala’s economy, contributing 10.35% to the state’s GDP and 0.39% to India’s national GDP.